dmitrikotov/Sp140-Type-I-Inteferon/README.md

 Code for Graphing Figures.R - describes the code used to generate the figures in the manuscript.

-Khader NHP 2021.R - describes how I reanalyzed data from GSE149758 from Esaulova E., et al. 2021.
+Khader NHP 2021.R - describes how I reanalyzed data from GSE149758 from Esaulova E., et al. 2021 and contains the code for creating the plot in Figure 3D.